Ewen Chatfield: Late career

 In the 1990 New Year Honours, Chatfield was appointed a Member of the Order of the British Empire, for services to cricket.

 After cricket

 Since retiring from first-class cricket, Chatfield has had a variety of jobs.
 He coached the Hutt Valley association until they merged with Wellington, worked in a chip shop, was a courier and drove a van for a dairy.
-He also mowed lawns, and in 2009 was working as a taxi driver in Wellington.
+He also mowed lawns and drove a taxi driver in Wellington.

 In 2020, the 95-year old Basin Reserve Museum Stand was reopened and the Old Pavilion Stand therein was renamed Chatfield.